lazyTurtleGit/FileHashGUI/README.md

 2. Comparison with expected digest value

 # Contribution
-This is my first GitHub project, and any feedback/suggestion or pull request will be welcomed :)
+Any feedback/suggestion or pull request will be welcomed :)